 Fans of the San Diego Padres absolutely hate the Dodgers, bitter at how Dodgers fans have a habit of traveling en masse to San Diego for games and often nullifying their home-field advantage, as well as how the Dodgers are simply their closest geographical rivals in general.
 Unfortunately for them, their hatred can never be reciprocated, as the Dodgers tend to save all their hate for the Giants, their ancient enemy.

 In the NHL the Nashville Predators and the Columbus Blue Jackets both see the Detroit Red Wings as a major rival.
-The Red Wings on the other hand are focused on the other Original 6 teams, particularly Chicago, and the Pittsburgh Penguins.
+The Red Wings on the other hand are focused on the other Original 6 teams (particularly division rivals - Chicago when they were in the Central; Toronto and Boston now in the Atlantic), and the Pittsburgh Penguins.

 NCAA Division 2 Lone Star Conference.
 Midwestern State University and Tarleton State University are hated rivals.
 Like, Red Sox-Yankees hated rivals.
 Both of them completely ignore West Texas A&M, who simply believe that both schools are their biggest rivals, and focus on each other.
 This even got taken to new heights in the 2012 LSC Championship semifinals (basketball), where TSU played WTAMU.
 WTAMU's fans even tried to invade Tarleton's side of the court.
 What did Tarleton do?
 Absolutely nothing.
 Not even attempt to drown them out.